magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

          nil (validate-shopping-form "100" "100.25" "8.25" "123.45"))))
 ```

-> NOTE 7: again, don't forget to add the `testing` symbol in the
+> NOTE 7: Again, don't forget to add the `testing` symbol in the
 > `:refer`/`:refer-macros` sections of the requirements.

 The string "Shopping Form Validation" will be included in failure